vatesfr/xo/docs/visualizations.md

 ### Parralel Coordinates

 A Parallel Coordinates visualization helps a lot to detect proportions in a hierarchical environment.
-In a XenServer environment, it's especially useful if you seek informations in a large amount of data.
+In a XenServer environment, it's especially useful if you seek information in a large amount of data.

 [![](./assets/parralelcoordinates.png)](https://xen-orchestra.com/blog/xen-orchestra-4-4/#sunburstvisualizationforvdiandramusage).